 9. Place de la Madeleine

 Place de la Madeleine is a large square located in the eighth arrondissement of Paris.
-It is named after the nearby Church of Saint-Marie-Madeleine, which was built in the 18th century.
+It is named after the nearby Church of Saint-Marie-Madeleine, built in the 18th century.

 The square is home to a number of high-end shops and department stores, as well as the Maison de la Radio, the headquarters of France’s public radio broadcaster.